hpkhanh1610/Dog-breed_classifier_using_Pytorch/README.md

 3. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

-4. Make sure you have already installed the necessary Python packages according to the README in the program repository.
+4. Make sure you have already installed the necessary Python packages such as numpy, matplotlib, ... and especially [Pytorch](https://pytorch.org).

 5. Open a terminal window and navigate to the project folder.
 Open the notebook and follow the instructions.